RENCI-NRIG/x-cite/theme2/SF100/linux-commandline-scripting.md

 executed.
 Shell is the program that is responsible for accepting your commands, executing them, and printing the results on a console.

+Nearly all Linux distributions ship a shell named [bash].
+In the `lnx201` environment that you access, `bash` is the default shell.
+You will be staring at a bash prompt when you ssh to `lnx201`.

 The screenshots below shows a how this works in practice.

 Using a terminal program, I'm using `ssh` command to access `lnx201`,